cryptomator/android/README.md

 * **release**: `ONEDRIVE_API_KEY` or `DROPBOX_API_KEY`.
 * **debug**: `ONEDRIVE_API_KEY_DEBUG` or `DROPBOX_API_KEY_DEBUG`.

+## Contributing to Cryptomator for Android

+Please read our [contribution guide](.github/CONTRIBUTING.md), if you would like to report a bug, ask a question, translate the app or help us with coding.

+## Code of Conduct

+Help us keep Cryptomator open and inclusive.
+Please read and follow our [Code of Conduct](.github/CODE_OF_CONDUCT.md).

 ## License

 This project is dual-licensed under the GPLv3 for FOSS projects as well as a commercial license for independent software vendors and resellers.
 If you want to modify this application under different conditions, feel free to contact our support team.